-- Installing this rack mount kit with an 8U chassis requires 9U of rack space. - Before mounting your device, review any specific installation and facility requirements in the Hardware Installation Guide for the device. - Before mounting your device, review any specific installation and facility requirements in this Hardware Installation Guide. - Hardware devices illustrated in these procedures are only for reference and may not depict the device you are installing into the rack.
+- The kit is compatible with rack rails that are either 7.6 cm (3 in.) or 12.7 cm (5 in.) wide (adapters are provided for 7.6 cm (3-in.) rails). - Before mounting your device, review any specific installation and facility requirements in the Hardware Installation Guide for the device. - Before mounting your device, review any specific installation and facility requirements in this Hardware Installation Guide. - Hardware devices illustrated in these procedures are only for reference and may not depict the device you are installing into the rack.

-Allow approximately one hour to unpack and install the device in a rack.
+Allow approximately one hour to unpack and install a chassis in a rack.